dannamachi/msa-2021-ai-project/README.md

 ### What has been done?
 * Processed the data and created the final aggregated dataset
 * Created and evaluated a regression model with okay result (R2 value close to 0)
-* Trying to deploy model and work on web app
+* Model is deployed, working on webapp

 ### Anything else to note?
 Data sources: